NLnetLabs/rotonda/design docs/filtering-design-survey.md

 }

 module rpki {
-    define rov-rib on route {
+    define rov-rib for route {
         found_prefix = rov.longest_match(route.prefix);
     }

-    filter-statement rov-valid on route {
+    filter-term rov-valid for route {
         with rov-rib;
         // A rule can have multiple with statements,
         // either named or anonymous.